PPA is headquartered at the historic Bishop Farmstead in Southampton, New Jersey.

 Our Pinelands Visitors Center is here, and it’s a great starting point for anyone interested in learning more about the New Jersey Pine Barrens.
 Learn how we are reducing our carbon footprint.

 The Pinelands Visitor Center is open Monday – Friday, from 10:00 am – 4:00 pm.
 Call ahead for seasonal weekend hours.
-During the COVID-19 crisis our visitor center is closed.
-Check back for more information.
+During the COVID-19 crisis, our visitor center is closed.
+Call us at 609-859-8860 for more information.

 The Visitors Center offers visitors information about the recreational opportunities, historic and cultural attractions, and the conservation efforts and issues associated with the New Jersey Pinelands.
 Visitors will find a variety of maps, brochures and interpretive displays focusing on the Pinelands, and a bookstore with more than 100 titles about the Pinelands and South Jersey in stock.